Technicolor Deviled Eggs

 These vibrant, beet-pickled deviled eggs perk up the traditional rendition by dying their whites a shocking purple hue and transforming the nearly flavorless hardboiled, egg whites into a kicky, pickled base for the extra savory center.
 The end result would make Douglas Sirk proud, and they’re what I’ll be making until I have an event to get dressed up for myself.

 As your eggs are boiling, bring sugar, ½ cup vinegar, ½ cup water and white pepper to a simmer in a saucepan over medium heat.
-Add chopped beats and stir.
+Add chopped beets and stir.
 Simmer over low heat for twenty minutes until the beets are soft and have thoroughly bled into the liquid.
 Strain beet chunks with a slotted spoon and discard.

 In a large mason jar, slip whole eggs into the mouth, pour beet liquid over them, top off with remaining vinegar and seal the lid.
 Refrigerate and pickle for three days and up to one week (any longer could make the beet coloring seep into the yolk).
 In the meantime, meditate on which of your favorite plates will look the most striking with these magenta-toned baubles resting on them.